CircuitPhantom/ControlDeck/README.md

 # ControlDeck

-A compact, open-source desktop media controller / macropad, built for the **StarDance** mission on [Hack Club](https://hackclub.com/).
+A compact, open-source desktop media controller / macropad, built for the **StarDance Hackpad** mission on [Hack Club](https://hackclub.com/).

 3 mechanical keys + a rotary encoder with push-button, all driven by a Seeeduino XIAO RP2040 running QMK firmware.